 Kilmalkedar/ Cill Mhaoilchéadair was a very important monastery in the early medieval period, not least because of its situation on the pilgrimage route, Cosán na Naomh (the Saints’ Path), which continues on to Mount Brandon.
 Although it began as a monastery, probably similar to that at nearby Riasc, it became the wealthiest parish in all the diocese of Kerry in medieval times and many reminders of this wealth can still be seen there today.

-This beautiful pendant has been Irish hallmarked by the Assay office at Dublin castle and is presented in a beautiful Brian de Staic display box.
+This unique piece of history comes with a leaflet to explain the history of the original Alphabet Stone and a leaflet to explain the custom Ogham inscription.
+It has been Irish hallmarked by the Assay office at Dublin castle.
+The pendant comes presented in a beautiful Brian de Staic display box.